EXPERIENCED EXPERT PHYSICIAN INSTRUCTORS – SMALL CLASS SIZE – UNLIMITED LIFETIME SUPPORT

 Who can get board certification by the American Board of Aesthetic Medicine – ABAM ?

-Only physicians (MD, DO, MBBS), and dental surgeons (DDS, DMD) can be board certified.
-To be board certified by the American Board of Aesthetic Medicine, physicians will have to complete Step 1, Step 2, and Step 3 aesthetic medicine training regardless of prior experiences.
+Only physicians (MD, DO, MBBS), and dental surgeons (DDS, DMD) can be receive board certificates from ABAM.
+To be certified by the American Board of Aesthetic Medicine, physicians will have to complete Step 1, Step 2, and Step 3 aesthetic medicine training regardless of prior experiences.
 Candidates must then collect one case each of dermal filler, botulinum toxin, laser/light therapy prior to being allow to sit for the board examination.
 A score of 70% is required to for passing.

 What does board certification by the American Board of Aesthetic Medicine – ABAM means?

 Board Certification is a milestone for physician in the field of aesthetic medicine.
-Patients are assured that physicians in possession of Board Certification from The American Board of Aesthetic Medicine have met the met the rigorous standard set by ABAM.
-Board Certifications are issued by ABAM to physicians with passing score on the written board examination.
+Patients are assured that physicians in possession of Board Certification (Diplomates) from The American Board of Aesthetic Medicine have met the rigorous standard set by ABAM.
+Board Certificates are issued by ABAM to physicians with passing score on the written board examination.
 Candidates must have completed all three aesthetic medicine training courses (Step 1-3) from ABAM regardless of previous experience.

 Do I have to take courses in a particular order ?